getsentry/sentry-docs/docs/learn/quotas.rst

 ~~~~~~~~~~~~~~~~~~

 It's important to note that spike protection is not meant to help you **manage your event volume**
 because it is a moving target.
-To control event volume, you should rate limit by projects or use
+To control event volume, you should use
-inbound filters.
+:ref:`per-project rate limits <rate-limiting-projects>` or :ref:`inbound-data-filters`.

 Attributes Limits
 -----------------